Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/README.md

-# Adobe Analytics
+# Adobe Analytics Edge

 ## **Configure the Adobe Experience Platform Edge extension in** Experience Platform **Launch**

 1. In Experience Platform Launch, click the **Extensions** tab.
 2. On the **Catalog** tab, locate the **Adobe Experience Platform Edge** extension, and click **Install**.
 3. Within the Edge Extension configuration page add your Edge configuration and environment settings.
-For more information on creating an Adobe Experience Platform Edge configuration for use with your mobile app, see [Experience Platform Setup](../../beta/experience-platform-extension/experience-platform-setup).
+For more information on creating an Edge configuration for use with your mobile app, see [Experience Platform Setup](../../beta/experience-platform-extension/experience-platform-setup).
 Additionally, Analytics Edge extension setup steps are available in a tutorial at [Enable Analytics in Edge configuration.](../../beta/experience-platform-extension/tutorials/tutorial-5-analytics-edge-extension#enable-analytics-in-edge-configuration)
 4. Click **Save**.
-5. Follow the publishing process to update the SDK configuration.
+5. Publish the latest changes to your **Adobe Experience Platform Launch** configuration and proceed to adding the Analytics Edge extension in your mobile app.

 ## Add the Analytics Edge extension to your app